DoMAje/todo-reminder-project/README.md

 # Todo Reminder Project

-This is a command-line interface (CLI) application to manage your Todo list with support for reminders, complex deadlines, sorting, and more.
+This is a command-line interface (CLI) application to manage your Todo list with support for deadlines, sorting, and more.

 ## Features
 - Add a new Todo item with a specified title and deadline